Some call it: In-Vehicle Experience of the Future. I call it Helga. Say ‘Hello’ to Helga, my car’s AI.

 5. The presence of the coffee mug – a simple sensor for weight or even heat can sense it and make use of this info.

-6. All route and re-routing calculations mentioned – Waze and other map apps already do all of this stuff.
+6. All route and re-routing calculations mentioned – Waze and other map apps already do all of this, just need to verbalize it.

 7. Self driving?
 I don’t think I have to tell you about all the self parking cars that are already available in the market today, and all the self driving prototypes in testing.
-Cameras and sensors all around the car make it possible to identify proximity to obstacles and other moving vehicles.
-The only problem that car manufacturers have to deal with, is the added weight of all the electronics and cables carrying the data.
+Cameras and sensors all around the car make it possible to identify proximity to obstacles and other moving vehicles, to give it a complete picture of the environment in which it operates.
+Machine learning is used to learn how drivers operate in these conditions.
+It’s a very complex problem to solve and it will take years, but it will be solved.

 8. Car apps: If your phone knows your schedule – there’s no reason why your car can’t have access to it.